tomzx/blog.tomrochette.com-content/agi/books/on-intelligence/article.md

 * Layer 2 cells are used to "name" patterns, while Layer 3b cells represent unexpected patterns
 * As a column learns, its layer 3b cell becomes quiet while its layer 2 cell is consistently active
 * Layer 3a cell inhibits layer 3b cell from firing if it observes the expected input
+* The method of combining partial prediction with partial input resolves ambiguous input, it fills in missing pieces of information, and it decides between alternative views

+### Flowing Up and Flowing Down
+* Unexpected patterns are automatically passed to the next higher cortical region
+* If recognition does not occur, an unexpected pattern will keep propagating up the cortical hierarchy until some higher region can interpret it as part of its normal sequence of events

+### Can Feedback Really Do That?
+* As a general rule, information flowing up the cortical hierarchy is transferred via synapses close to cell bodies.
+Information going up the hierarchy is therefore more certain to pass from region to region
+* Feedback flowing down the cortical hierarchy does so via synapses far from the cell body
+* Massive feedback and massive numbers of synapses exist for a reason.
+Using this insight, we can say that a typical neuron has the ability to learn hundreds of precise coincidences on feedback fibers as they make synapses on thin dendrites

+### How the Cortex Learns
+* When two neurons fire at the same time, the synapses between them get strengthened
+* The two basic components of learning are forming the classificatinos of patterns and building sequences
+* The basics of forming sequences is to group patterns together that are part of the same object
+* During the early years of your life, your memories of the world first form in higher regions of cortex, but as you learn they are re-formed in lower and lower parts of the cortical hierarchy

 # See also